PataphysicalSociety/soupault.app/site/reference-manual.md

 ### Index fields

-Soupault doesn’t have a built-in ‘content model’.
+Soupault does not have a built-in "content model".
 Instead, it allows you to define what to extract from pages, in the spirit of [microformats](http://microformats.org/).

 This is the configuration for this very site: